 Dante referred to the poem simply as his "comedy."
 The title The Divine Comedy was not adopted until later.

-Speaking of which, Star Trek: The Next Generation said that Dante said something along the lines of "The hottest place in hell was reserved for good men who let evil happen."
-First, the center of hell is ice.
-Secondly, it's for traitors; people who are completely neutral aren't even allowed in hell, and their punishment is to go and be stuck between hell and purgatory, desiring any respite.
+Star Trek: The Next Generation said that Dante said something along the lines of "The hottest place in hell was reserved for good men who let evil happen."
+While no specific place in hell is said to be the hottest (though there's plenty of Evil Is Burning Hot), the Undecided aren't even allowed in hell- they remain along the shores of the Styx, chasing an elusive banner.

 Neon Genesis Evangelion fans are famous for their "four barons of hell" theory about the Evas' design.
 The most commonly cited source of this is the Inferno.
 There are no four barons of hell.

 Dated History: In what is for modern audiences one of the most controversial issues of the Inferno, Muhammad and his son-in-law Ali (who was responsible for the split between Sunni and Shiite Islam) are shown in the Eighth circle of Hell for promoting Schism.
 This was based on the assumption of Medieval European Christians that Islam was a heretical offshoot of Christianity founded in part by an Arian heretic named Bahira/Sergius the monk rather than as a distinct Abrahamic religion as it is understood today.